-Bitcoin and blockchain were once breakthrough technologies, but even established financial institutions are now leveraging similar technologies to enhance their cross-border payment infrastructure.
-They are also utilizing CBDC (Central Bank Digital Currency) technology to promote economic stability and make real-time payments more feasible.
+Bitcoin and blockchain were once considered breakthrough tech.
+But nowadays, they are far from a niche new development.
+Even established financial institutions are now leveraging similar tools to enhance their cross-border payment infrastructure.

 However, with the increased use and development of these payment networks, companies in the fintech sector are experiencing a mixture of challenges and opportunities.